chrisant996/clink-flex-prompt/README.md

 -- Override a symbol that isn't in the font being used: flexprompt.settings.symbol.charging = "++"

+-- Override separators when style is 'lean': flexprompt.settings.lean_separators = "   "
 ```

 # Writing Custom Prompt Modules